laurani02/bayesian-project/report.md

 Std: 1.039557899736239</br>
 Mean: 0.02668229540784155</br>

-The results from task 1 show how adding more datapoints to the likelihood calculation generates models with an increased likelihood of displaying the true parameter values.
-This is evident as the posterior distributions narrow down with more datapoints, and the linear models align better resulting in a decreasing risk of overfititng or underfitting.
-Additionally, adding more data points reduces risks the model relying on potential outliers or individual datapoints as well as increases likelihood of capturing underlying patterns leading to more accurate predictions.
-Combined, this increased information reduces bias and variance by bringing the model closer to the true underlying function.
-Furthermore when performing the modelling on different values of noise variance (σ²), it is evident that the more noise, i.e. the less precise the data points are, the less precise the posterior distributions will be reflecting the increased uncertainty between the model and the true parameter values.

-Discussing the results of task 2, for σ² = 0.2, the Bayesian Linear regression model performs best when α = 3.0, with an MSE of ~0.1857.
-This indicates that a higher uncertainty parameter combined with a lower noise variance leads to better predictions.

-Comparing Frequentist and Bayesian Linear regression the standard deviation represents the spread or uncertainty of the predictions.
-In general, the standard deviation tends to be similar between the frequentist and Bayesian approaches for each combination of sigma_squared and alpha.

-The mean represents the average prediction and those values differ slightly between the frequentist and Bayesian approaches for each combination of sigma_squared and alpha.

-Overall, the differences between the frequentist and Bayesian approaches in terms of standard deviation and mean are relatively small.
-The Bayesian approach accounts for uncertainty by incorporating the prior distribution over the weight parameters, while the frequentist approach relies solely on the maximum likelihood estimation.
-However, in this specific scenario, the differences in predictive performance between the two approaches appear to be minimal.

-Moreover runnig an algorithm on its test data can lead to overfitting as evident in the last task and is not recommended as the model recognises it all.

-Lastly, the training data only incorporate a small middle part of the data set and therefore is not an optimal representation for the entirety of it.
-Therefor running the test data on the model trained on less than optimal train data can result in inaccurate results which can affect the comparisons between the modelling approaches.
+Bayesian Linear Regression vs. Frequentist Maximum Likelihood:

+Bayesian linear regression provides a probabilistic framework that accounts for uncertainty in model parameters.
+Frequentist maximum likelihood estimation assumes point estimates of model parameters.
+Bayesian approach allows for more flexibility in incorporating prior knowledge and updating beliefs based on observed data.
+Effect of Varying Noise Levels:

+Increasing the noise level (σ^2) in the data leads to less precise data points.
+Higher noise levels result in larger uncertainties in the posterior distribution, reflecting increased uncertainty in the model parameters.
+Impact of Adding More Data:

+Adding more data points improves the accuracy of the posterior distribution and reduces uncertainty in parameter estimates.
+The posterior distribution becomes more concentrated around the true parameter values as more data is incorporated.
+Predictive Performance on Test Data:

+The predictive performance of Bayesian and frequentist models can be evaluated using test data.
+Assessing metrics such as mean squared error (MSE) or predictive uncertainty can provide insights into the models' performance.
+Interpretations and Predictions:

+Bayesian linear regression allows for quantifying uncertainty in predictions through the posterior distribution.
+The choice between Bayesian and frequentist approaches depends on the specific context, available prior knowledge, and the desired level of uncertainty characterization.
+Figures and Subplots:

+Figures were created to visualize the posterior distribution, model predictions, and model samples.
+Subplots were used to present related figures together, aiding in the understanding of the results.
+Reporting Quantities:

+Quantities such as errors or performance measures were rounded to a reasonable number of decimal digits (usually 2 or 3).
+Uncertainty in predictions was also considered and reported whenever applicable.
+Overall, the results highlight the advantages of Bayesian linear regression in capturing uncertainty and the impact of data on model estimates.
+The discussion emphasizes the trade-offs between Bayesian and frequentist approaches, the influence of noise levels, the benefits of incorporating more data, and the evaluation of predictive performance using test data.
+Figures and subplots were utilized to present the findings visually, supporting the narrative and providing a clear understanding of the key results.

 ## Final remarks

-The lab was confusing at first getting introduced to the new modelling but it was not all too unfamiliar, as both authors had some knowledge about statistical and probability modelling as well as how to write ML code from previous courses and the rest of SF1935.
-The simluation outcomes are based on small datasets and due to the discrepancies between training and testing data outcomes cannot be expected to 100% adhere to the theory which in itself is another experience.
+The lab was confusing at first when getting introduced to the new modelling but it was not all too unfamiliar, as both authors had some knowledge about statistical and probability modelling as well as how to write ML code from previous courses and the rest of SF1935.
+The simluation outcomes are based on small datasets and due to the discrepancies between training and testing data outcomes cannot be expected to 100% adhere to the theory which is reasonable.